The Library's Mission and the Internet

 The San Diego Public Library provides Internet access during hours the Library is open until 15 minutes before the library closing time.
 Library patrons are expected to use Internet workstations without library staff assistance.
 Library patrons should consult basic Internet self-help resources as library staff assistance is limited.

 A valid library or Internet card is required to use a computer in any library location.
-The standard session length for Internet access is one hour, and patrons are granted two sessions depending on computer availability, for a total of two hours per day.
-The two sessions may or may not be consecutive.
+The standard session length for Internet access is one hour, and patrons are granted unlimited sessions depending on computer availability.

 Patrons must use their own library card to access the Internet and must have their card in their possession.
 Cards are non-transferable.
 The use of another patron's card is not permitted and may result in the suspension of Internet and computer privileges.